-Role and Responsibilities of the Conflicts of Interest Oversight Committee
+1. Role and Responsibilities of the Conflicts of Interest Oversight Committee

-The Terms of Reference of the CIOC are included in the Conflicts of Interest Policy and Procedure, whose last version was approved by the General Assembly on 26th September 2018.
+Following the review of the Conflicts of Interest Policy and Procedure, the CIOC Charter is included in the Conflicts of Interest Policy, whose last version was approved by the Board of Directors on 22 September 2021.

-The duties of the CIOC are clearly defined in the Terms of Reference, while the specific activities to be performed in the prevention, identification, and management of conflicts of interest are further detailed in the relevant sections of the Conflicts of Interest Policy and Procedure.
+The duties of the CIOC are clearly defined in the Charter, while the specific activities to be performed in the prevention, identification, and management of conflicts of interest are further detailed in the relevant sections of the Conflicts of Interest Policy and more specifically in the Conflicts of Interest Procedure, approved by the CEO of EMMI on 22 September 2021.